wcm-io/wcm-io-handler/media/src/site/markdown/index.md

 * Pluggable media sources (with default implementations for DAM and binaries stored inside a content page)
 * Pluggable markup builders for different media types (e.g. images, DAM video)
 * Media format concept that allows to define expected output formats (with constraints for dimension, ratio, file type and others)
-* Rendering virtual renditions to match the expected output format, optionally with cropping and rotation
+* Rendering virtual renditions to match the expected output format
+* Supports manual and automatic cropping and rotation of images
 * Support for responsive images by rendering multiple renditions at once for each breakpoint
 * Pluggable media pre- and postprocessing to further tailoring the media handling process
 * Generic Sling Models for usage in views: [Sling Models][ui-package]
+* Generic HTL Placeholder template
 * Generic [Granite UI components][graniteui-components] that can be used in media/image component dialogs